-Here at Precision Microdrives we have taken some of our encapsulated vibration motors and coin vibrating motors and used two types of potting compound to seal them.
-We’ll be publishing a full application bulletin about our investigation in due course; keep an eye on the list of our Application Bulletins or click here to subscribe to our technical blog to be notified when it’s done – UPDATE: It’s here!
+Here at Precision Microdrives we have taken some of our encapsulated vibration motors and coin vibrating motors and used two types of potting compounds to seal them.
+We’ll be publishing a full application bulletin about our investigation in due course; keep an eye on the list of our Application Bulletins – UPDATE: It’s here!
 AB-016: Experiments in Waterproofing / Overmolding Vibration Motors.

 In the meantime, to summarise, we’ve used the following motors with mixed results:

 - Encapsulated vibrating motor types – already marked as ‘water resistant’

 - Coin vibration motor types – not water resistant at all